zephyrproject-rtos/zephyr/doc/connectivity/networking/native_sim_setup.rst

   directory (``cd net-tools``)
 * Terminal #2 is your usual Zephyr development terminal, with the Zephyr environment initialized.
-* Terminal #3 is the console to the running Zephyr native_posix instance (optional).
+* Terminal #3 is the console to the running Zephyr native_sim instance (optional).

 Step 1 - Create Ethernet interface
 ==================================

-Before starting native_posix with network emulation, a network interface should be created.
+Before starting native_sim with network emulation, a network interface should be created.

 In terminal #1, type: